-In the circuit above, when the transmitter is off, the car moves forward.
-When the transmitter is on, the car reverses and moves in a circular pattern due to the fact that the front wheels steer straight when the car is moving forward but turn left when the car moves backward.
+When the transmitter is off, the car moves forward.
+When the transmitter is on, the car reverses and moves in a circular pattern.
 This allows the operator to guide the car around obstacles.
 It's a very awkward way to control a car and although it is very simple and clever, it is not really successful in practice.
 We will not be going into the mechanics of how the car steers, only the fact that the transmitter causes the motor to reverse direction.
 In place of the motor you could use a relay or two separate motors to carry out a number of functions and we will show how the circuit can be modified to do this.